hecanjog/wctank.com/readme.md

         git clone https://github.com/hecanjog/wctank.com.git

-2. Assuming you have pip installed, cd into the directory and install the dependencies:
+2. Assuming you have pip installed, cd into the directory and install in develop mode:

         cd wctank.com
-        sudo pip2 install -r requirements.txt
+        sudo python2 setup.py develop

-3. To run a local dev server, you can use the "wct" script in the root directory.
+3. Then, to run a local dev server:

-        ./wct dev
+        wct dev

     This bootstraps the app by creating and populating its database, starts the flask runtime, and serves the app with uncompiled js + less.

     To aid deployment, you can also run:

-        ./wct bootstrap
+        wct bootstrap

     ...which just bootstraps.

     To test whether a build (see /buildtools) was successful, use:

-        ./wct run
+        wct run

     ...which skips the bootstrapping and serves compiled sources from wctank/static/dist.